A Comprehensive Guide to Payroll Deduction Remittances in Canada

 • Employment insurance (EI) premiums

-The remittance submission schedule for payroll deductions is determined by the business's average monthly withholding amount (AMWA) or the sum of all payroll deductions paid to the CRA within a calendar year, averaged monthly.
+Businesses pay an average monthly withholding amount or the sum of all payroll deductions to the CRA in a calendar year.
+Further deciding the remittance submission schedule for payroll deductions.

-Your remittance classification and subsequent remittance due dates are categorized by your company’s yearly AMWA data and information return.
+Your remittance classification and subsequent remittance due dates are categorized by CRA while considering your company’s yearly AMWA data and information return.
+To make any changes in the frequency, all payroll providers need to avail an official letter from CRA.

 What is CPP2?

 The second additional CPP Contribution (CPP2) is CPP’s newest feature.
 It took effect on January 1, 2024.
-This contribution applies to earnings exceeding the annual maximum pensionable earnings (AMPE), which for 2024 is set at $73,200.
+This contribution applies to earnings exceeding the Year’s Additional Maximum Pensionable Earnings (YAMPE), which for 2024 was set at $73,200 and AMPE for 2024 was $68,500.

 The contribution rate for both employees and employers is 4%, resulting in a maximum annual contribution of $188 for each party.
-Self-employed individuals, who must pay both the employer and employee portions, will face a maximum annual contribution of $376 in 2024.
+Self-employed individuals must pay both the employer and employee share, and will face a maximum yearly contribution of $376 in 2024.

 The rates and maximums for CPP2 are set to increase in 2025, with the AMPE rising to $81,200.
 Consequently, the maximum annual contribution for employees and employers will increase to $396 each, while self-employed individuals will see their maximum rise to $792.

-It is the responsibility of employers to deduct CPP2 contributions from their employees' remuneration and remit these amounts to the Canada Revenue Agency (CRA).
+It is the responsibility of employers to deduct CPP2 contributions from their employees' remuneration and remit these amounts to the CRA.
 The CPP2 aims to provide Canadian workers with increased retirement benefits in the future.

 Don’t know which type of remitter you are?
 We’ll run through all the remitter types in Canada: